Wild Kits, Surprise / Accidental Litters, Orphans, Kits

 This following photos are for American wild rabbits, however they still have some relevance for wild kits in New Zealand as well.

-Often the best option is to find a safe place near where you found them and leave the kit/s in a sheltered spot - perhaps providing some sort of shelter for cover, and the mother will likely find them that evening if she is still feeding them as in photo #3.
-Otherwise, if they are weaned - as in photo #4, they will go on their way once dusk falls.
+If it still needs mum as in photo #2 above, the best option is to find a safe place near where you found them and leave the kit/s in a sheltered spot - perhaps providing some sort of shelter for cover, and the mother will likely find them that evening if she is still feeding them.
+Otherwise, if they are weaned - as in photos #2 & #3, they will go on their way once dusk falls.
 If this is not possible, it can be kinder to take the kit/s to be humanely euthanised at your veterinary clinic.
 If you decide to go ahead and raise the kit/s, there are instructions on how to hand raise them below.

-There is also a New Zealand based group that would be a good one to join if you decide to keep your Wildling - Wild Rabbits New Zealand
+There is also a New Zealand based group that would be a good one to join if you decide to raise and keep your Wildie - Wild Rabbits New Zealand Group

 Surprise or Accidental Litters / Orphans